mikejyg/freecelljsolver/README.md

 On the down side, this technique uses more memory for each board stored and takes more time to process each board.

-What about brute force?
+* What about brute force?

-Sure, the solver can be configured to use Berkeley DB as back end, let find out how big the search space it can get, and how big a database can Berkeley DB handle, right?
+Sure, the solver can be configured to use Berkeley DB as back end, let us find out how big the search space it can get, and how big a database can Berkeley DB handle, right?

-The JVM garbage collector
+* The JVM garbage collector

 When the solver uses as much memory as the size of the JVM heap space, the JVM will stagnate, wasting almost all the time doing garbage collection.
 As a result, it is beneficial to stop the search (call it off), before the JVM tells you so.